benarch/OpenAI/README.md

     * DALL-E 2 (Preview)

-**Using the Azure OpenAI service provides you additional benefits like:**
+**Using the Azure OpenAI service provides you with additional benefits like:**

 * Deploy in your Azure subscription.
 * Integration with other Azure services.